*This can make 3 loaves if using smaller/skinnier bread pans, may need to reduce bake time if so.

 |End result just cooling.|

-*I use a King Size Heating Pad which is wonderful!
+*I use a King Size Heating Pad which is wonderful for getting yeast to rise!
 It’s the kind that is long enough to cover your whole back.
 It should be able to fit four loaf pans on at a time.
 I saw the idea for using a heating pad to help your dough rise faster here and it really speeds the process along.